dotnet/AspNetCore.Docs/aspnetcore/client-side/bootstrap.md

 ms.topic: article
 uid: client-side/bootstrap
 ---
-# Building beautiful, responsive sites with Bootstrap and ASP.NET Core
+# Build beautiful, responsive sites with Bootstrap and ASP.NET Core

 <a name="bootstrap-index"></a>